 The first thing you’ll need to do is install the official AMP plugin on your WordPress site.
 Simply go to Plugins » Add New from your admin area and search AMP in the search bar.

 The plugin will automatically create AMP versions for your posts and pages.
-If you want, you can type /amp/ at the end of the URL of your post to check its AMP version.
+If you want, you can type /amp/ at the end of the URL of a post to check its AMP version.

 Step 2: Install MonsterInsights and Connect Google Analytics